Tuska Festival is organized by Finnish Metal Events Oy.

 According to law, smoking in premises and spaces that are intended for watching performances, is strictly prohibited.
 Due to this, smoking is prohibited in immediate approximity of all stages.
 The indoor stage is completely non-smoking.

-Three day tickets can be exchanged for wristbands in advance at Tuska-Kiska located at Narinkkatori, starting on Monday 27.6.
+Three- and two day tickets can be exchanged for wristbands in advance at Tuska-Kiska located at Narinkkatori, starting on Monday 27.6.
 Exchange also at festival gates on festival days.

 IF YOU HAVE ANY QUESTIONS REGARDING PRACTICALITIES DURING THE FESTIVAL, CONTACT THE SECURITY PERSONNEL.